Experience-Monks/repo-deps/README.md

   repo-deps repositories [opt]

 Options:
-  --raw       raw registry JSON
+  --raw, -r      raw registry JSON
-  --pretty    pretty print the results
+  --pretty, -p   pretty print the results
-  --filter    filter to "dependencies" or "devDependencies" --no-auth   do not try to authorize GitHub API
+  --filter, -f   filter to "dependencies" or "devDependencies" --no-auth      do not try to authorize GitHub API
 ```

 Repo names are simple URLs like `"user/repo"` or a fully qualified `"git://"` URL.
 See [here](https://www.npmjs.com/package/github-url-to-object) for supported formats.